Genomic Medicine requires a new approach

 As Nicholas Schork points out there are significant obstacles to making N of 1 trials commonplace, including regulatory agencies, researchers, clinicians and pharmaceutical trials that operate on the belief that there is a single common, universal mechanism of action for a disease.

 Healthcare professionals can now look at the unique genotype, circumstance and situations of each patient.
 Clinical trials are slowly starting to focus on the individual, or N of 1.
-Genoma International webinars and courses highlight case histories from our clinical archives, illustrating where we have used genomic testing to personalize prevention or treatment strategies, before and after biomarkers, and a summary of our findings to help promote this concept.
+We share this knowledge of science and its implications for our patients through our webinars and courses, By highlighting case histories from our clinical archives, illustrating where we have used genomic testing to personalize prevention or treatment strategies, before and after biomarkers, and providing a summary of our findings we clinicians understand how to apply this concept.

 For the original article, click here.